 The expectation that the two tracers should yield consistent SFRs relies on the robustness of the SFR calibrations that are used.
-In the K98 formulation, consistent SFRs require that $L(H\alpha)/L(FUV) = \text{constant}$, since SFR/ $L(H\alpha)$ and SFR/L(FUV) are also both simple constants.
+In the K98 formulation, consistent SFRs require that $L(H\alpha)/L(FUV)=$ constant, since SFR/L(H $\alpha$ ) and SFR/L(FUV) are also both simple constants.
 Therefore, a convenient framework for understanding the observed deviations from the expected ratio involves checking the validity of the assumptions underlying the calibrations with respect to the particular galaxies to which they are being applied.
-To briefly summarize how the constants are derived, stellar population synthesis models are used to compute H α and UV luminosities, given an invariant stellar IMF.
+To briefly summarize how the constants are derived, stellar population synthesis models are used to compute H $\alpha$ and UV luminosities, given an invariant stellar initial mass function (IMF).
 The expected flux is calculated by integrating a constant SFR over a time period that is long enough to allow the birth and death of the stars responsible for the emission to equilibrate.
-Solar metallicity models are normally used, and the IMF is well populated at all masses.22 The nebular emission luminosity is computed assuming Case B recombination to convert the production rate of ionizing photons to an H α luminosity.
-Finally, the model-predicted luminosities are typically intrinsic values that have not yet been attenuated by dust.
+Solar metallicity models are normally used, and the IMF is well-populated at all masses.